SIG 12 Writing

 Mission Statement

-SIG Writing aims to provide a forum for exchange of ideas about writing and promoting research collaboration between writing researchers from different countries as well as from different disciplines, such as education, psychology, linguistics, cognitive science, computer science, literary studies and rethorics.
+SIG Writing aims to provide a forum for exchange of ideas about writing and promoting research collaboration between writing researchers from different countries as well as from different disciplines, such as education, psychology, linguistics, cognitive science, computer science, literary studies and rhetoric.
 Examples of topics we deal with are:

 • the cognitive, social and developmental processes involved in writing,

-• the functions of writing in different social and institutional contexts
+• the functions of writing in different social and institutional contexts,

-• the design of writing instruction in various educational settings
+• the design of writing instruction in various educational settings.

 Upcoming Events